-Open access is a broad international academic movement that seeks free and open online access to academic information, such as publications and data.
-When anyone can read, download, copy, distribute, print, search for and search within the information, or use it in education or another way within the legal agreements, the publication is called 'open access', as there are no financial, legal or technical barriers.
+Open access is a broad international movement that seeks to grant free and open online access to academic information, such as publications and data.
+A publication is defined 'open access' when there are no financial, legal or technical barriers to accessing it - that is to say when anyone can read, download, copy, distribute, print, search for and search within the information, or use it in education or in any other way within the legal agreements.

-Open access is also the term for a new business model for academic publishing that makes research information available to readers at no cost.
-It contrasts with the subscription model, in which readers have access to scholarly information, usually via a library, by paying a subscription.
+Open access is a publishing model for scholarly communication that makes research information available to readers at no cost, as opposed to the traditional subscription model in which readers have access to scholarly information by paying a subscription (usually via libraries).

-There are two ways of achieving open access:
+There are different ways of publishinging open access:

-Via the golden route: publication via publisher platforms, in open access journals.
-This route is in most cases not free.
-The publication costs, known as ‘article processing costs’ (APCs), are paid by the author or his or her institution.
-Some organisations that fund academic research feel that open access is important and they are willing to cover the costs themselves.
-A list of open access journals that are accessible worldwide can be found on the DOAJ website.
+1) Full Open Access journals: publication via publisher platforms, in full open access journals.
+This route may involve a charge.
+The publication costs, known as ‘article processing charges’ (APCs), are covered by authors or by their institutions.
+Most research funders support open access and are willing to cover the costs themselves.
+A list of fully open access journals that are accessible worldwide can be found on the DOAJ website.

-Peter Suber, one of the founding fathers of the open access movement, gave this definition.
+Peter Suber, one of the earliest thought-leaders on open access, gave this definition.